top of page

 Belfast Yorkgate station, June 2023.

 In 1992, York Road Station, now very much a shadow of its former self, was closed, with a new station being opened at nearby Yorkgate.
 This itself would be the terminus for Larne line services until late 1994, when the Cross Harbour Rail link opened, allowing Larne line trains to run through to Belfast Central and later the new Belfast Great Victoria Street station.
 The reopening of the former NCC Bleach Green-Antrim route in the early 2000s would see Derry and Portrush line trains once again pass through the station also.
 The original York Road station is now part of the expanded York Roads Works, which continues to maintain and overhaul the NIR fleet.
-Yorkgate itself is now undergoing an extensive rebuild as part of the York Street station development as part of a £10 million investment by Translink.
+Yorkgate itself recently underwent an extensive rebuild as part of the York Street station development, a £10 million investment by Translink.

 Belfast Queens Quay Station